 Plus, if we plan this project just right we are bound to get us some free-range fresh eggs.

-So, this year the teen’s Homeschool Biology curriculum had a chapter on birds.
-There were many fascinating things that we learned about birds and we observed these characteristics in our chicks.
+So, this year the teen’s homeschool Biology curriculum had a chapter on birds.
+There were many fascinating things that we learned about birds.
+We observed these characteristics in our chicks too.

 Did you know that the scientific name for the study of birds is called Ornithology?